vedderb/vesc_express/README.md

 # VESC Express

 The is the codebase for the VESC Express, which is a WiFi and Bluetooth-enabled logger and IO-board.
-At the moment it is tested and runs on the ESP32C3, but it might work on other ESP32-devices too.
+At the moment it is tested and runs on the ESP32C3 and ESP32S3 but other ESP32 devices can be added.

 ## Toolchain